jundalisay/superb/content/en/research/say/treatise/appendix-a.md

 II. yielding nothing; being lend to, and consumed by the state revenue

-III. yielding revenue transferred to, and consumed by, the lend- ers of Portion II
-These three portions yield but two of revenue; portion II be- ing absolutely extinct.
+III. yielding revenue transferred to, and consumed by, the lenders of Portion II These three portions yield but two of revenue; portion II being absolutely extinct.
 IV. yielding revenue applicable to any purpose.
 On the other hand, if she persevere in borrowing to pay the interest of the former loans, that interest and with it taxation